Please note: This post is the first post in a five part, week long series on the main pricing methodologies, highlighting the pros and cons of each.

 To understand this a bit better, let's take a look at what cost plus pricing entails, uncover the methodology's pros and cons, before exploring who should and shouldn't utilize cost plus pricing.

 Cost plus pricing is the simplest method of determining price, and embodies the basic idea behind doing business.
-You make something, sell it for more than you spent making it (because you’ve added value by providing the product), and buy your wife a bouquet of flowers and yourself a nice bottle of scotch with the difference.
-At least that's how the black and white movie player in my mind imagines the corner store working in the 19th century.
-Nowadays, many businesses still use cost plus pricing and it still works pretty similarly, except in color.
+You make something, sell it for more than you spent making it (because you’ve added value by providing the product).
+Many businesses use cost plus pricing as their main pricing strategy when releasing products.

 A lot of companies calculate their cost of production, determine their desired profit margin by pulling a number out of thin air, slap the two numbers together and then stick it on a couple thousand widgets.
 It’s really that simple.
 This method involves very little market research, and also doesn't take into consideration consumer demands and competitor strategies.